 Step by step

-The town of Herzogenaurach was Thibault’s first introduction to Germany.
-By chance, the town is also home to a large expatriate community.
+he town of Herzogenaurach was Thibault’s first introduction to Germany.
+Fortunately, it is a city with a large expatriate community.
 The presence of the headquarters of not only Adidas, but also Puma and Schaeffler make Herzogenaurach a particularly dynamic place, with campuses that rival those of Facebook and Google.

 Thibault spent his first three years in the Originals Business Unit, then he climbed the ladder until he became vice-president.
 “I learned the most during this part of my career,” he asserts.